UoB-COMSM0110/2024-group-5/README.md

 [^7]: Sarandeska, I. (2019) Chorei: A Japanese morning business routine for a Productive Day, Kanban Zone - The Lean Software to do More with Less.
 Available at: https://kanbanzone.com/2019/chorei-japanese-routine-for-productivity/
 [^8]: Herbsleb, James D. and Audris Mockus.
 “An Empirical Study of Speed and Communication in Globally Distributed Software Development.”
 IEEE Trans.
 Software Eng.
 29 (2003): 481-494.
 [^9]: Beck, Kent L. et al. “Manifesto for Agile Software Development.”
 (2013).
+[^10]: dos Santos, P.S.M., Beltrão, A.C., de Souza, B.P. et al. On the benefits and challenges of using kanban in software engineering: a structured synthesis study.
+J Softw Eng Res Dev 6, 13 (2018). https://doi.org/10.1186/s40411-018-0057-1